ppy/osu-wiki/wiki/Tournaments/CWC/2021/en.md

 ### Tournament rules

-1. The osu!catch World Cup is a country-based team tournament, played on the osu!catch game mode.
+1. The osu!catch World Cup is a country-based team tournament played on the osu!catch game mode.
-   - While this competition is planned as a 3 versus 3 setup, this might change depending on the amount of incoming registrations.
+   - While this competition is planned as a 3 versus 3 setup, this might change depending on the number of incoming registrations.
 2. Map scoring will use Score V2.
 3. The maps for each round will be announced by the mapset selectors in advance on the Sunday before the actual matches take place.
 Only these will be used during the respective matches.
    - There will be a NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) bracket.
    - One map will be given as a tiebreaker map.
-This map will only be played in case of a tie at match point.
+This map will only be played in case of a tie at the match point.
-4. Match schedule will be settled by the Tournament Management (see below).
+4. The match schedule will be settled by the Tournament Management (see below).
 5. If no staff or referee is available, the match will be postponed.
-6. Failed players' scores do not get added to the team score.
-   - Reviving and surviving during a map is considered as passing it.
-7. Use of the Visual Settings to alter background dim or disable map elements like storyboards and skins are allowed.
+6. Use of the Visual Settings to alter background dim or disable map elements like storyboards and skins are allowed.
-8. If the beatmap ends in a draw, the game will be nullified.
+7. If the beatmap ends in a draw, the game will be nullified.
-9. If a player disconnects, they get treated as if they failed the map.
+8. If a player disconnects, they get treated as if they failed the map.
-   - Disconnects within 30 seconds after map begin can be rematched.
+   - Disconnects within 30 seconds after the map begins can be rematched.
 This is up to the referee's discretion.
 The played beatmap might be aborted for this.
-10. Beatmaps cannot be reused in the same match unless the game was nullified.
+9. Beatmaps cannot be reused in the same match unless the game was nullified.
-11. If less than the minimum required players attend, the maximum time the match can be postponed is 10 minutes.
-A 'Win by default' will be declared if there isn't enough players after this deadline.
+10. If less than the minimum required players attend, the maximum time the match can be postponed is 10 minutes.
+A 'Win by default' will be declared if there aren't enough players after this deadline.
-12. Exchanging players during a match is allowed without limitations.
+11. Exchanging players during a match is allowed without limitations.
-13. Lag is not a valid reason to nullify a beatmap.
+12. Lag is not a valid reason to nullify a beatmap.
-14. All players are supposed to keep the match running fluent and without delays.
+13. All players are supposed to keep the match running fluently and without delays.
 Excessive match delays coming from the player's side can be issued with penalties.
-15. If a player disconnects between the beatmaps and the team can not provide an exchange, the match can be delayed 10 minutes at maximum.
+14. If a player disconnects between the beatmaps and the team can not provide an exchange, the match can be delayed 10 minutes at maximum.
-16. All players and referees must to be treated with respect.
-Instructions of the referees and tournament management is to be followed.
-Decisions labeled as final are not to be objected.
+15. All players and referees must be treated with respect.
+Instructions of the referees and tournament management are to be followed.
+Decisions labeled as final cannot be objected to.
-17. Disrupting the match by foul play, insulting and provoking other players or referees, delaying the match or other deliberate inappropriate misbehavior is strictly prohibited.
+16. Disrupting the match by foul play, insulting and provoking other players or referees, delaying the match, or other deliberate inappropriate misbehavior is strictly prohibited.
-18. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
+17. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms.
    - Breaking the chat rules results in a silence.
-Silenced players can not participate at multiplayer matches and must be exchanged for the time being.
+Silenced players can not participate in multiplayer matches and must be exchanged for the time being.

-19. In Group stage, 'Win by default' will be considered as win by 5:0, +1.0 score difference ratio.
+18. In the Group stage, 'Win by default' will be considered as a win by 5:0, +1.0 score difference ratio.
-20. Unexpected incidences are handled by the tournament management.
+19. Unexpected incidences are handled by the tournament management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
-21. Penalties for violating the tournament rules can be:
+20. Penalties for violating the tournament rules can be:
    - Exclusion of specific players for one map
    - Exclusion of specific players for an entire match
    - Declaring the match as Lost by Default